Nomadland: Critical response

-Writing for The Hollywood Reporter, David Rooney called the film a "powerful character study", and added, "Like Zhao's earlier work, Nomadland is an unassuming film, its aptly meandering, unhurried non-narrative layering impressions rather than building a story with the standard markers.
+In The Hollywood Reporter, David Rooney called the film a "powerful character study", adding, "Like Zhao's earlier work, Nomadland is an unassuming film, its aptly meandering, unhurried non-narrative layering impressions rather than building a story with the standard markers.
 But the cumulative effect of its many quiet, seemingly inconsequential encounters and moments of solitary contemplation is a unique portrait of outsider existence."
-Adrian Horton of The Guardian gave the film a positive review, stating, "Nomadland has garnered industry praise as a likely frontrunner for the best picture Oscar ...
+Adrian Horton of The Guardian wrote, "Nomadland has garnered industry praise as a likely frontrunner for the best picture Oscar ...
 The word of mouth is warranted."
 A.O.
-Scott of The New York Times similarly gave a positive review, writing "It's like discovering a new country, one you may want to visit more than once."
-Eric Kohn of IndieWire gave the film an "A−" and said, "director Chloé Zhao works magic with McDormand's face and the real world around it, delivering a profound rumination on the impulse to leave society in the dust."
+Scott of The New York Times wrote, "It's like discovering a new country, one you may want to visit more than once."
+Eric Kohn of IndieWire gave the film an A−, writing, "director Chloé Zhao works magic with McDormand's face and the real world around it, delivering a profound rumination on the impulse to leave society in the dust."
 Some reviewers felt the film idealized financial despair.
-Critic Tim Brayton called it "108 minutes of poverty tourism", while WBUR's Sean Burns wrote "Zhao has made The Grapes of Wrath without the wrath".
+Critic Tim Brayton called it "108 minutes of poverty tourism"; WBUR's Sean Burns wrote, "Zhao has made The Grapes of Wrath without the wrath".

-Filmmaker Barry Jenkins praised Zhao's direction, saying "There’s a meticulousness to her craft, and yet it also feels kind of free.
-I think people watch her work, and they first assume, “Oh, they just showed up and things just happened.”
+Filmmaker Barry Jenkins said of Zhao: "There's a meticulousness to her craft, and yet it also feels kind of free.
+I think people watch her work, and they first assume, 'Oh, they just showed up and things just happened.'
 But I know what it takes to get this framing and that framing.
-I think there’s this idea of things just happening, but there’s also the craft involved in knowing a place, getting there, understanding the light, and then creating an environment for your actors to just do this wonderful thing they do."
+I think there's this idea of things just happening, but there's also the craft involved in knowing a place, getting there, understanding the light, and then creating an environment for your actors to just do this wonderful thing they do."